Skip to content

 /gsd quick update the README with new API endpoints

 Quick mode bypasses the milestone/slice/task hierarchy entirely.
 No roadmap, no slice plan, no dispatch loop.
-It’s a direct path from description to execution — including automated cleanup when the task is done.
+It’s a direct path from description to execution.

 1. Validate .gsd/ — Checks that a GSD project exists.
 If not, prompts you to run /gsd to initialize a project first.
 Quick tasks still need the GSD project structure, even though they skip milestones.